federicomor/federicomor.github.io/portfolio/en.md

 margin-bottom: -10px;">
 </a>
 <p style="font-size: 14px; color: grey; line-height: 1.2em; font-style: italic;">
-    representation of what the script should do
+    representation of what the script does
   </p>
 ~~~